 Web Accessibility Plugins/Toolbars

 A category of automated accessibility solutions is Tool-based overlays in the form of a toolbar, plugin, extension, or free widgets as they are popularly called.
 These free accessibility plugins are typically not built by the site owners but are embedded from a third-party source.
-They are quick to be installed, allows for full customization by the website owner, as well as offer usability features (also including an accessibility statement) at the front-end.
+They are quick to be installed, allow for full customization by the website owner, as well as offer usability features (also including an accessibility statement) at the front-end.
 These features are what site users with disabilities or anyone can use to make desirable changes to any website and accommodate their disability.
-Features include highlighting links and headers, improving contrast ratio, changing cursor size or color, changing font size or family, enabling true keyboard navigability, an allowance to pause animations, and flashing GIFs, etc. Examples include Adally, enable, among other free accessibility add-ons for WordPress websites.
+Features include highlighting links and headers, improving contrast ratio, changing cursor size or color, changing font size or family, enabling true keyboard navigability, an allowance to pause animations, flashing GIFs, etc. Examples include Adally, enable, among other free accessibility add-ons for WordPress websites.

 Do Free Plugins Really Help People With Disabilities?

 The majority of businesses today are small businesses.
 These plugins are desirable to small or medium companies with little or no budget for accessibility.
 Unfortunately, the free overlays/widgets are limited in their offerings, which makes them far from the expectation of solving accessibility issues.
-At their best, they can only offer minimal fix of a small percentage of barriers.
+At their best, they can only offer a minimal fix of a small percentage of barriers.
 They indeed provide enhancements, but some of these functionalities are already built into the operating system of browsers (through accessibility settings) for properly built sites.

 Other Limitations of Free Accessibility Plugins

 Accessibility compliance is not a one-time thing.
 Yes, free accessibility plugins have lower up-front costs, but accessibility issues run deeper than looking for a supposed quick-fix these tools claim.
-Innovative organizations that know this build accessibility from the beginning of the design and development phase to ensure inclusive user experience.
-This way, organizations also build their internal capacity (through training of designers and developers) to continue to enable staff to create accessible products and website remain natively accessible.
+Innovative organizations that know this build accessibility from the beginning of the design and development phase to ensure an inclusive user experience.
+This way, organizations also build their internal capacity (through training of designers and developers) to continue to enable staff to create accessible products and websites that remain natively accessible.
 However, when a website or app is built, the most effective solution to web accessibility involves code fixing, i.e., accessibility audit (automated and professional manually testing) and remediating accessibility barriers at their source.